pbrown74/etpa/README.txt

 SpringBOOT entry point is called ElectricApplication.
 Usually i run everything inside Docker unless im debugging.

-I implemented the CRUD methods mentioned in the spec but I did not implement all the standard CRUD endpoints for Fractions and Readings because i did not have time to think through handling these with CSV files or as single entities.
-For example, should a Fraction Delete be allowed on a per Fraction basis?
-Would it not invalidate the Fraction group it belongs to and any Reading that was generated using that Fraction?
-Should we handle fraction Delete based on a CSV file similar to Insert?
-I have stubbed out the methods with "Not Yet Implemented" exceptions.
+I implemented the CRUD methods mentioned in the spec and some standard ones.
+The standard ones allow the fractions to end up in an invalid state- this needs more thought.
+If you remove one fraction, the others within the same profile are invalid.
+I don't deal with that issue.

 *******************************************************************************